google-research/raksha/rust/tools/authorization-logic/README.md

 gives a rule for proving somePred for just a particular argument, `"x"`, whereas the same rule replaced with `x` can be applied to any argument about which we can prove `"Alice" says condition(x)`.

+Principals and other kinds of arguments share the same synatx -- they can be any sequence of lower or uppercase letters and digits, but they must begin with a letter.
+For constants, the same syntax is used within the quotes.

 Principal names can also be used as arguments to predicates, and quotes are used indicate whether a principal is a constant or variable in the same way.